exclaves/exclaves.github.io/content/posts/2024-06-02-jamaica/index.md

 Alison flew back to Amsterdam, and I spent the next week with the Media Institute of the Caribbean’s Investigative Journalism workshop, where I shared some training material on online open-source investigation with journalists from around the Caribbean.

 I also had the opportunity to explore Kingston a bit more.
 I can't overstate how fun it is to listen to the music people are listening to here.
 One evening at TriniYaad, an excellent Trinidadian food stand, I heard someone singing along to a song playing on the PA.
 Neither myself nor Shazam could identify the neo-soul-esque reggae number, so I asked her who the artist was.
-"Oh!" she said, "it's me."
+"Oh!" she said, "it's [me](https://www.youtube.com/watch?v=TumGsilRHx4)."

 From taxicabs to school buses to journalist outings, the common denominator of music was Afrobeats and Soca.
+I didn't make it to any Dancehall parties unfortunately but [Dancehall Ketch Up](https://dancehallketchup.com/parties-in-kingston/) is the place for info.

 **Places:**<br />
 TriniYaad, restaurant, ★★★★